-Project Management Knowledge Areas — All You Need to Know
+Project Management Knowledge Areas — All You Need to Know in 2023

 For a project manager launching a new project is always connected with tension.
 So that everything goes smoothly, they should have a high proficiency level in project management knowledge areas and process groups.

 In this article, you’ll learn about PMBOK 10 knowledge areas and PMBOK 5 process groups, how they differ, and how to implement them in practice (and exploring how the incorporation of a time tracker can bolster project management endeavors).
 This will help project managers to:

 ✅ organize project parts into a logical structure with progressive steps;

 ✅ allocate tools, resources, individual and collective inputs, techniques, deadlines, and expected deliverables to each method.

 There are 10 major knowledge areas of project management.

 These areas of knowledge are recognized and accepted by most of the world’s project managers.
 All because they were determined and described in detail by the Project Management Institute (PMI), the world’s leading association, in their PMBOK Guide, one of the more influential documents in the project management field.

 PMBOK stands for Project Management Body of Knowledge.
 It’s a standardized set of definitions and terminologies, rules, and guidelines systematized and written by the Project Management Institute.